TopTecShare/nft-marketplace-rust/README.md

-# NFT Market Reference Implementation
+# Varda NFT market implementation

 A PoC backbone for NFT Marketplaces on NEAR Protocol.